MicrochipTech/AzureDemo_ATSAME54-XPRO/README.md

 4. Select Custom Model.
 At this point there are a couple of ways you can proceed.
 One way is to examine the Thermostat device template.
 You can use the +Add capability button, and recreate the thermostat model using the graphical editor.
 This is a straightforward activity, albeit tedious.
 An easier way to enter the model is to leverage the DTDL model file that was created for the example, and edit the DTDL model in IoT Central's model editor.

 5. Click the `{} Edit DTL` button.
 This will pull up a text editor with the default empty DTDL model.
 Your new device template, prior to adding in any capabilities will have a model that looks like this.
-The model ID shown below in the “@id” field is unique to your application.
+The model ID shown below in the `@id` field is unique to your application.
 This will eventually be put into the device project in `sample_config.h`.

     <img src=".//media/Picture16.png" />

-6. Replace everything below the top “@ID” line with elements that follow in the `WeatherClickModel.txt`.
+6. Replace everything below the top `@ID` line with elements that follow in the `WeatherClickModel.txt`.

     <img src=".//media/Picture17.png" />